 Canada’s population is aging.

-As the population gets older, the need for orthopaedic care will also increase because bone mass declines when people age.
+As the population gets older, the need for orthopedic care will also increase because bone mass declines when people age.

-This leads to common orthopaedic ailments among older people, including osteoarthritis, osteoporosis, fractures and dislocations.
+This leads to common orthopedic ailments among older people, including osteoarthritis, osteoporosis, fractures and dislocations.

-Clinics and hospitals will need to expand their facilities to address these needs, including obtaining the necessary specialty orthopaedic tables to help with an increase in procedures.
+Clinics and hospitals will need to expand their facilities to address these needs, including obtaining the necessary specialty orthopedic tables to help with an increase in procedures.

 These tables have features offering greater patient comfort when they undergo procedures such as hip or knee replacements, shoulder operations, osteosynthesis and myelograms.

 Functionalities may include: